Garden Design Cost

 2. Hiring Contractors

-Lastly, any waste that needs to be disposed of can be removed from the site.
-The labourer(s) will tidy up the area, and your brand-new garden will be ready to use.
+Once the work is complete, waste will be removed from the site.
+Your labourer(s) will tidy up the area, and your brand-new garden will be ready to use!

 Can I Design a Garden Myself?

-You may wish to design a garden DIY, but there are many advantages to hiring a professional.
+It's possible to design a garden DIY, but there are clear advantages to hiring a professional garden designer - let's take a look:

 Gardener mowing lawn